-Plan, & Testing Opportunities
+Course Selection, Graduation Plan, & Testing Opportunities

+Project-Based Experience

-Project-Based Experience Allows students to gain knowledge and skills by working of or an extended period of time to investigate and respond to an authentic, engaging, and complex question.
+Allows students to gain

+knowledge and skills by working

+for an extended period of time to

-Service-Based Experience Integrates academic study with service experience, reflects larger social, economic, and societal issues, and collaborative efforts between students, schools, and community partners.
+investigate and respond to an

+authentic, engaging, and

+complex question.

+Service-Based Experience

+Integrates academic study with

+service experience, reflects larger

+social, economic, and societal

+issues, and collaborative efforts

+between students, schools, and

+community partners.

+Work-Based Experience

-Work-Based Experience Activities that occur in a workplace while developing the student's skills, knowledge, and readiness for work.
+Activities that occur in a

+workplace while developing the

+student's skills, knowledge, and

+readiness for work.